 Say you have an open source Python project or package you are maintaining.
 You probably want to test it on the major Python versions that are currently in wide use.
 You definitely should.
 In some cases you might also need to test it on different operating systems.
 I’ll discuss both scenarios, and suggest a way to do just that, in this post.

 Not a Travis CI user yet?
-Sign up for a free account!
+Sign up today!

 For the sake of this post I’m going to assume you are:

 - Hosting your open source project on GitHub.
 (If a it’s private project, this guide also works, but please head over to travis-ci.com instead)

 - You want to submit coverage stats to the free service codecov.io to have a nice dynamic test coverage badge on your repo.